dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-of course, you don't have to inject a model. null and undefined values are coerced to empty strings.
+of course, you don't have to inject a model. null and undefined values can be coerced to empty strings.

 ```es6
 constructor(props) {